 Make The Mushroom Gravy

-- Saute mushrooms.
-Leave the skillet or frying pan with the cooked pork pan juices on medium-high heat and add minced garlic and cut mushrooms.
-Cook until garlic is slightly softened, about 2 minutes.
+- Saute the mushrooms.
+Leave the skillet or frying pan with the cooked pork pan juices on medium-high heat, and add 1 tablespoon (8 grams) of minced garlic and 8 ounces (226.8 grams) of cut mushrooms.
+Cook until the garlic is slightly softened, about 2 minutes.

-- Make it saucy.
-Add the heavy cream, Dijon mustard, and cut sage leaves.
+- Make the gravy.
+Add 1 ½ cups (354.88 milliliters) of heavy cream, 2 tablespoons (30 grams) of Dijon mustard, 2 strips (44 grams) of crisped bacon pieces, and 4-6 cut sage leaves.
 Bring to a simmer, then reduce heat and allow to simmer over low heat until thickened.
-Taste and season with salt and pepper, as needed.

 - Serve.
-Spoon your gravy over the pork tenderloin fillets and serve immediately.
+Season with salt and pepper, as needed, to taste.
+Spoon over the prepared pork tenderloin medallions and serve immediately.

-Some of my favorite sides include baked Parmesan yellow squash rounds, jasmine rice, garlic red skin mashed potatoes, or garlic Parmesan roasted broccoli for a complete dinner.
+Some of my favorite sides include baked Parmesan yellow squash rounds, jasmine rice, garlic red skin mashed potatoes, or garlic Parmesan roasted broccoli for a complete meal.
+Be sure to check out all my ideas on what to serve with your pork tenderloin!
+Enjoy!

 - Levels of doneness with pork loin and tenderloin are below: